 Effective for the 2014-15 school year, the district implemented provisions of GASB Statement No. 68 Accounting and Financial Reporting for Pensions.
-As a result, the Schedule of Long-Term Liabilities now includes the district's proportionate share of the net pension liability for the cost-sharing, multipleemployer plans in which the district participates.
+As a result, the Schedule of Long-Term Liabilities now includes the district's proportionate share of the net pension liability for the cost-sharing, multiple-employer plans in which the district participates.

-NOTE 2: CASH DEPOSITS WITH FINANCIAL INSTITUTIONS
+NOTE 2: DEPOSITS AND INVESTMENTS

-The Pierce County Treasurer is the ex officio treasurer for the District and holds accounts of the District.
+The Clallam County Treasurer is the ex officio treasurer for the District and holds all accounts of the District.
 The District directs the County Treasurer to invest those financial resources of the District that the District has determined are not needed to meet the current financial obligations of the District.